 Kitsap Homes of Compassion also advocates for the creation of more affordable housing inventory of all types.
-It encourages research into creative approaches to find viable, sustainable, healthy, safe, permanent solutions to housing households with lower income.
+It encourages research into creative approaches to find viable, sustainable, healthy, safe, permanent solutions to housing people with lower income.
 It also encourages research in best practices for independent living for those with various mental health issues.

 KHOC is interested in more than just creating housing.
 It is creating “family homes” where its participants are “members” of the KHOC family.
 Each new home creates a “family.”
 Members are treated with respect and dignity.
 And KHOC’s goal is to create opportunities for activities/field trips as well as part-time employment opportunities.
 Complete wellness, wholeness, and healthy relationships are our objectives.